dsandif/PDFMaker/README.md

 # PDFMaker
 Create beautifully designed invoices on the go.

-This app should work in simulator with ios14+ with he correct permissions.
-Make sure you have the correct developer privaledges and access to the file system.
+This app should work in simulator with ios14+ with the correct permissions.
+Make sure you have the correct developer privileges and access to the file system.

 **.:: Steps to run ::.**
 - Open project in XCode and click build and run